Scroll to top

 Frequently Asked Questions

 Vienna’s concentration of international organisations, including the UN, IAEA, OSCE, and OPEC, means it regularly hosts high-profile principals attending sensitive multilateral negotiations.
-The principals involved in OPEC+ meetings, nuclear deal negotiations, or OSCE security discussions carry threat profiles that are high regardless of Vienna’s ambient risk level.
+The principals involved in OPEC+ meetings, nuclear deal negotiations, or OSCE security discussions carry threat profiles that are elevated regardless of Vienna’s ambient risk level.
+For this population, the city’s safety statistics are secondary to their specific personal threat assessment.

-Vienna remains one of Europe’s most active espionage environments due to its concentration of international organisations and diplomatic missions.
-Corporate executives in defence, energy, technology, or finance sectors attending Vienna-based meetings should apply appropriate information security protocols.
-Assume meeting rooms may be surveilled.
+Vienna remains one of Europe’s most active espionage environments, owing to its concentration of international organisations and diplomatic missions, and Austria’s relatively permissive legal stance on foreign intelligence activity not directed against Austria itself.
+Corporate executives in defence, energy, technology, or finance sectors attending Vienna-based meetings should apply appropriate information security protocols, assume meeting rooms may be surveilled, and use encrypted communications for sensitive matters.

 Get in Touch